sijoonlee/udacity-cloud-developer/c4-final-project-starter-code/readme.md

 ## Please note this
-I've got error messages that "name" is reserved word
+I've got error messages about the reserved word 'word' was used Maybe I did something wrong, but I changed a variable name
 So in both front-end and back-end,
 I am using **"todoName"** instead of "name"
 For example,